The Founder's Guide to

 Frequently Asked Questions

-How do I pitch Wing Venture Capital?
+How can founders pitch to Wing Venture Capital?

-What is Wing's typical check size?
+What is the typical check size for investments?

-Where does Wing Venture Capital invest geographically?
+What geographic areas does Wing Venture Capital focus on?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.